 Light-sensitivity can either be a normal side effect of fluid retention in the eye, or it can signal dangerously high blood pressure and preeclampsia.

 How We Can Help

-To schedule your eye exam near you, call Derby City Eye Care in Crestwood today!
+To schedule an eye exam or learn more about our eye care services, call Derby City Eye Care in Crestwood today!

 Q&A With Our Eye Doctor in Crestwood, Kentucky